thevindu-w/clip_share_server/README.md

 #### Linux

-  On linux, they can be installed with the following command:
+  On Linux, they can be installed with the following command:

-* on Debian or Ubuntu based distros,
+* On Debian or Ubuntu based distros,
   ```bash
   sudo apt-get install gcc make
   ```

-* on Redhat or Fedora based distros,
+* On Redhat or Fedora based distros,
   ```bash
   sudo yum install gcc make
   ```

-* on Arch based distros,
+* On Arch based distros,
   ```bash
   sudo pacman -S gcc make
   ```